By Vanessa Marquette, Web Specialist II, IVMF

 U.S. Coast Guard Auxiliary’s Birthday

 The U.S. Coast Guard Auxiliary will be celebrating its birthday on June 23.
 Thank you to all of the service members and their families for their sacrifices!
-Learn more about the history of the U.S. Coast Guard Auxiliary by clicking here.
+Learn more about the history of the U.S. Coast Guard Auxiliary.

 PTSD Awareness Month

 June is Post-Traumatic Stress Disorder (PTSD) Awareness Month.
 It’s important to spread awareness about PTSD and how veterans can get the help they need.
 In observance of PTSD awareness month, the latest IVMF research brief examines the mental health needs in the veteran population.
-Click here to read the research brief.
+Get the PTSD research brief.

 Navy Week in Syracuse